kitd/chock/README.md

 ```
 The file name and line number are formatted to make them clickable in VSCode, allowing you to open the source file at the error line in a single click.

-If you only want the enhanced error features without using the `Result[T]` type, you can call the `chock.Wrap(cause)` function.
-You can add context to the resulting error, which will appear with a stack trace when output via the `error.Error()` function.

 You can switch off the display of the stack by setting the `CHOCK_INCL_STACK` env var to `false`.
 Similarly, the display of the context info can be controlled using the `CHOCK_INCL_CTX` env var.

 If you set the `CHOCK_INCL_SOURCE` env var to true, it will display the source line of the top stack frame, along with the preceding and succeeding lines.
 Eg: